grashei/ai-project/README.md

 - The model _KantenKennerKarl_ (Karl) predicts the neighbor edges for each node
 - The graph-building algorithm _GraphGuruGünter_ (Günter) builds the spanning tree based on Karl's predictions

 We built two variants of Karl and Günter, one that works with the nodes' FamilyIDs and one with their PartIDs.
-Supprisingly the performed almost the same.
+Surprisingly they performed almost the same.
 In the illustration, the node's ID refers to its Family ID or part ID, depending on the variations of Karl and Günter.

 ## Pros and Cons of Karl & Günter
 ### Their Advantages